scottx611x/CSCI-S-40/Lecture/Lectures.md

 - IPv6 allows for autoconfiguration due to the fact that the address space is massive and the chance of a collision is minimal
 - IPv6 only has "slash" notation no netmask like IPv4
 - DHCP:
-  - Client send s broadcast out: "Hey someone give me an IP!"
+  - Client sends a broadcast out: "Hey someone give me an IP!"
+  - DHCP Server sets that IP and send a responding packet to the client
+    - Also provides the default gateway/netmask
 -